Yodude2002/Tabular/README.md

 4. Navigate to the working directory of the project, and load the extension.

 For more information, refer to [Loading an Unpacked Extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

+To open the Side Panel, Click the Side Panel icon in the Chrome toolbar (located to the right of the Extensions menu).
+Using the drop-down menu at the top of the Side Panel, selct 'Tabular'

 ### Reloading Tabular